Vinay1a1/G54_custom_rom/Hardbrick fix.md

 **Step 5**

 Your phone should boot into fastboot.
-Now flash using RSA or tinyfastboot.
+Now flash using RSA or tinyfastboot script.

+Credits-

-Credits- Ayan, for original blankflash guide.
+Ayan, for original blankflash guide.

 vache for providing file.